dougmet/big-ising/README.md

 # big-ising

-Some old code I wrote that did a huge, really huge, Ising model
+> Make a huge, really huge, Ising model at Tc

-Come back when I've got it working again.

 It is mostly a standard Wolff algorithm, but it does two clever things: